The Last of Us Part II Remastered Review | PlayStation 5

 Losing almost everything in her relentless endeavor, this is where the players can get to ask themselves about Ellie’s actions.
 Was it worth it?
 As The Last of Us Part II Remastered's main protagonist, she has the final say in how things end, dictated by her remorse for not being able to save what she loved the most.
 Santa Barbara's beautiful beach is juxtaposed with the worst impulses to ever exist in people, and its long-winded conclusion leaves much food for thought as you stare into the endless sea.

 Abby’s story is decidedly different.
-Deeply related to two fugitives, Lev and Yara, from the Seraphites who were exiled from their community for their life choices, they are in direct parallel with Abby questioning her own decisions.
+Deeply related to two fugitives, Lev and Yara, from the Seraphites who were exiled from their community for their life choices, they are directly parallel with Abby questioning her own decisions.
 Having to confront her fears, showing true strength when all hope is lost, and intoxicating combat are the pillars of her story.

 Because the game already knows you have been getting accustomed to its gameplay mechanics for the past 15 hours, Abby's side of things feels heavy, like it's throwing everything at you.
 Leaning into her rage, her infected encounters are much more action-packed and where a handy flamethrower comes into use.
 This is also where one of the most horrifying boss fights in survival horror happens with the Rat King.
 The tension building just before each attack is palpable.